 Modeled after a memorable meal that chef, caterer, and Feasting at Home blogger Sylvia Fountaine enjoyed in Paris, this lovely recipe manages the formidable feat of being decadent and unpretentious at the same time.

-Learn how to make asparagus with poached eggs and toast with step-by-step instructions from Feasting at Home.
+Learn how to make asparagus toast with poached eggs with step-by-step instructions from Feasting at Home.

 Vegan Veal Parmesan Sandwich With Baby Arugula

 Peppery arugula adds some bite to these creative meat-free Parmesan subs from Veronica Sheppard of The Vegetarian Ginger.

 Not only is this pick fresh and seasonal, it’s also a great way to enjoy a hot sandwich without busting your warm-weather diet.

 With tips and step-by-step instructions from The Vegetarian Ginger, you can make your own vegan veal Parmesan sandwich.

 Creamy Avocado Linguine With Meyer Lemon & Arugula